makandra/geordi/README.md

 `geordi dump staging -l` (with a Capistrano deploy target and the `--load` option) sources the dump into the development database after downloading it.

+If you are using multiple databases per environment, pass the database name like this:

+    geordi dump -d primary

+Loading a dump into one of multiple local databases is not supported yet.

 **Options**
 - `-l, [--load=[DUMP_FILE]]`: Load a dump
+- `-d, [--database=NAME]`: Database name, if there are multiple databases

 ### `geordi firefox COMMAND`